Melodifestivalen 2013

 Melodifestivalen 2013 was the Swedish music competition that selected the 53rd Swedish entry for the Eurovision Song Contest 2013.
 Robin Stjernberg's song "You" won the final, and became the first Second Chance song to win the Melodifestivalen final.

-The final took place at the Friends Arena on 9 March 2013.
-For the twelfth consecutive year, the competition consisted of four semifinals, a "second chance" round, and a final.
-A total of 32 competing entries were divided into four semifinals, with eight compositions in each.
-From each semifinal, the songs that earned first and second place went directly to the final, while the songs that were placed third and fourth proceeded to the Second Chance semifinal.
-The bottom four songs in each semifinal were eliminated from the competition.
+The final took place at the Friends Arena in Stockholm on 9 March 2013.
+For the twelfth consecutive year, the competition consisted of four heats, a "second chance" round, and a final.
+A total of 32 competing entries were divided into four heats, with eight compositions in each.
+From each heat, the songs that earned first and second place went directly to the final, while the songs that were placed third and fourth proceeded to the Second Chance heat.
+The bottom four songs in each heat were eliminated from the competition.
 This year the selection process for the 32 songs was slightly modified from the previous year by removing the web wildcard round and allowing the selection panel to decide on the finalist in the newcomer block of submissions.
 In addition, the winning artist of Svensktoppen nästa, a music competition organized by Sveriges Radio P4, automatically qualified to submit an entry for Melodifestivalen.
 Further changes included modification to the Second Chance round that removed one tier of duels.

 Format

 Melodifestivalen 2013 was the twelfth consecutive year in which the competition took place in different cities across Sweden.
-The four semifinals were held in Karlskrona (2 February), Gothenburg (9 February), Skellefteå (16 February) and Malmö (23 February).
+The four heats were held in Karlskrona (2 February), Gothenburg (9 February), Skellefteå (16 February) and Malmö (23 February).
 The second chance round was held in Karlstad on 2 March while the final in Solna was held on 9 March.
 The final evening of the competition migrated to the newly built Friends Arena and for the first time since the creation of the current format, it did not take place at the Ericsson Globe.

-In the semifinals, the winners were decided by the telephone and SMS votes of the viewers where the two entries with the most votes went directly to the final, while the third and fourth placed entries competed for another chance to get to the final in the Second Chance round.
+In the heats, the winners were decided by the telephone and SMS votes of the viewers where the two entries with the most votes went directly to the final, while the third and fourth placed entries competed for another chance to get to the final in the Second Chance round.
 Of the eight songs that qualified to the Second Chance round, only two progressed to the final to complete the line-up of 10 finalists.